omid29sarei/crypto-address-generator-api/docs/setup.md

 You need to run the commands below within your shell:</br>

-- `python -m venv ./venv` to install a virtual environment
+- `python3 -m venv ./venv` to install a virtual environment
+- `source ./venv/bin/activate` in order to activate the virtual environment
 - `pip install -r ./requirements.txt` to install all the dependencies.
   At this stage you should have the application running.
 However, you need to update the appropriate field/s within the file refer to the sample on `env.example`. for this example, You can just rename the file to `.env` and remove `.example`.